Abhishek-Rath/100-days-of-code/r1-log.md

 ### R1D8 - 17/11/2021
 Added border around the mails, register and login section, changed the color of button to make it little good.

+### R1D9 - 18/11/2021
+Read ReactJS documentation and applied the same in my code.
+No code pushed on GitHub.